igor-sb/context/README.md

 Base R function `base::with` functions differently: it creates a new environment and has no support for setup and teardown code.
-Even its own documentation discourages its use.
+Even its own documentation discourages its use (!).

-`context::with` is much more similiar to `withr::with_*` functions from the [withr package](https://withr.r-lib.org/): they both have the setup and teardown code.
-However, `withr::with_*` functions:

--   run the code block in their own environment
--   have a somewhat different purpose (to run code under modified global state), so I find them clunky to use for this purpose
+`context::with` is much more similiar to `withr::with_*` functions from the [withr package](https://withr.r-lib.org/) in that they both have the setup and teardown code.
+However, `withr::with_*` functions run the code block in their own environment and have a somewhat different purpose, which is to run code under modified global state.
+I find them clunky and inflexible to use for this purpose.
+For example, to modify a current environment variable, one needs even more code wrapping it (hence the motivation for this package) or use the `<<-` assignment operator (which sometimes binds a variable to a parent, and sometimes to a global environment).

 ## Installation